Drug Evaluation Committee 2004-12 Pros and Cons of Direct Interviews with Subjects by Sponsors of Clinical Trials

 3. 3.

-Direct interview by the sponsor with the subject during a clinical trial may, in some cases, affect the subject's state of mind and impair the correct evaluation of the study drug.
-In the case of compensation for health damage, it is considered normal to first have a discussion between the subject and the site, and then the site and the sponsor.
-If the subject specifically requests a meeting with the sponsor, it is necessary to confirm the reason for the request and decide on the best course of action.
+If the sponsor interviews the subject directly during the clinical trial, there is a possibility that the subject's psychological state may be affected and the correct evaluation of the study drug may be impaired.
+In the case of compensation for health damage, the subject and the Investigator Site should first discuss the matter, and then the Investigator Site and the sponsor should discuss the matter.
+If the subject specifically requests a meeting with the sponsor, it is necessary to confirm the reason for the request and then decide on the best course of action.

-With the enforcement of the Pharmaceutical Affairs Act (November 25, 2014), minor changes were made to the description.
+With the enforcement of the Pharmaceutical Affairs Law (November 25, 2014), we have made minor improvements to the description.

 Share this page